luketurner/lpass-env/README.md

 ## Usage

-`lpass-env` is a tiny script with a simple interface, that calls into `lpass` to do the dirty work of actually managing credentials.
-The wrapper script itself is extremely short and (hopefully) self-documenting.
-However, it will probably take some practice to take advantage of it in your workflow.
+`lpass-env` is an extremely short script that calls into `lpass` to do the dirty work of actually managing credentials.
+However, it does have a few different parameters and modes of operation, which are intended to support different common ways of using environment variables.
 You can run `lpass-env help` for help and usage examples, or just look at them here:

 ```
 Usage: lpass-env [action] [lpass-key-id]